 The bladder is similar to a balloon.
-As urine is produced and fills the bladder up, the walls stretch to accommodate the extra fluid.
+Urine is produced in the kidneys and travels to the bladder in tubes called ureters.
+As the bladder fills up, the walls stretch to accommodate the extra fluid.
 Urine is kept inside the bladder by a valve-like mechanism (urethral sphincter) that stays shut until you feel the need to empty and have reached a toilet.
 The valve mechanism is assisted by the pelvic floor muscles below the bladder, which tense up when you cough or sneeze and keep the urine in.
 As the bladder fills up, you start to be aware of the feeling that you need to pass urine but are able to hold on.
 Once you have decided to empty your bladder (i.e. in a toilet, at a convenient time), your brain signals the muscle of the bladder to squeeze and empty out the urine.
 At the same time, the bladder valve and pelvic floor muscles relax to allow the urine to flow out.
 The bladder usually needs to be emptied about 4-7 times per day, and once at night.